 You can post your repeat order form to the practice.

 Place your repeat reorder form into the grey box at the front of the waiting room.

-Prescriptions will be ready for collection in two full working days (longer by post) if you will be picking the prescription up from the surgery.
+Prescriptions will be ready for collection in three working days if you will be picking the prescription up from the Surgery.

 Please request repeat prescriptions well in advance of public holidays, etc.

 Patients can either collect their prescription document from the surgery, or directly from a chemist of their choice.

 In order for prescriptions to be collected from a chemist, patients need to nominate a chemist to receive prescriptions electronically (preferred option).